Cefn Golau Cholera Cemetery: The headstones

-Did ease my pain and give me rest.
+Did ease my pain and give me rest."

 Some of the inscriptions on the gravestones are in English, others in Welsh and some are in a mixture of the two languages.

 The aftermath

-Jones (1988) observed that the Bedwellty Board of Guardians was appointed in 1849 'with responsibility for administering medical relief' and that the 'Tredegar Company drew the attention of the Guardians to the filthy state of the town and suggested that an Inspector of Nuisances [a forerunner of an Environmental health officer] be appointed.'
-In 1866 an area health board was established partly because of a government order and because another outbreak of cholera was feared.
-Also, in an early undertaking of public health, the Bedwellty Guardians co-opted three doctors to undertake house-to-house inspections and the local police superintendent was appointed as the part-time Inspector of Nuisances with the power to prosecute householders who failed to dispose suitably their refuse.
+Jones (1988) observed that the Bedwellty Board of Guardians was appointed in 1849 "with responsibility for administering medical relief" and that the "Tredegar Company drew the attention of the Guardians to the filthy state of the town and suggested that an Inspector of Nuisances [a forerunner of an Environmental health officer] be appointed."
+In 1866, an area health board was established, partly because of a government order and because another outbreak of cholera was feared.
+Also, in an early undertaking of public health, the Bedwellty Guardians co‑opted three doctors to undertake house‑to‑house inspections, and the local police superintendent was appointed as the part‑time Inspector of Nuisances, with the power to prosecute householders who failed to dispose of their refuse suitably.

 In 1874, these public health undertakings were followed by the creation of the Health and Education Fund by the Tredegar Iron and Coal Company, one of the several local health schemes some of which combined to form the Tredegar Medical Aid Society.
 However, as Ray Earwicker (1980) observed:

-‘The range of [miners' medical services] provided in South Wales was unrivalled and the quality is evidenced in the testimony of Dr. Llewellyn-Williams, medical inspector of the Welsh Insurance Commissioners.
+"The range of [miners' medical services] provided in South Wales was unrivalled and the quality is evidenced in the testimony of Dr. Llewellyn-Williams, medical inspector of the Welsh Insurance Commissioners.
 However this favourable review was not matched by any conspicuous improvement in the indices of morbity and mortality.
 Monmouth and Glamorgan were consistently well above average on every indicator of ill-health.
-Tredegar, like other parts of the area, was characterised by a high birth-rate – an average of 33 per 1,000 between 1911-15, high death-rate, 18.4, and high infant mortality rate of 141.’
+Tredegar, like other parts of the area, was characterised by a high birth-rate – an average of 33 per 1,000 between 1911-15, high death-rate, 18.4, and high infant mortality rate of 141."